DJARUUN/apod-wallpaper/README.md

 ```
 API_KEY=yourapikeyhere
 ```
-Now you can either run the go file from the terminal or build the executable and be on your merry way!
+Now you can either run the ``main.go`` file from the terminal or build the executable and be on your merry way!

 <br>
 <strong>Currently only works on Windows because of the way the wallpaper is set.</strong>